Durrington, West Sussex: Durrington today

 In 1992, the annual Durrington festival was founded by residents Dave Butler and Dave Collard.
 The festival is "a week long celebration of what Durrington has to offer".
-The festival committee, composed of local residents and led by Peter Bloxham, aims to "provide opportunities for a diverse range of performers, groups, charities and business to promote what is good about living and working in Durrington".
+The festival committee, composed of local residents and led by Jack Clements aims to "provide opportunities for a diverse range of performers, groups, charities and business to promote what is good about living and working in Durrington".

 The festival in June 2014 featured "music, theatre, flowers and faith".
 It was one week long and culminated in a carnival, fayre and fireworks display at Pond Lane Recreation Park.

 Governance

 Modern Durrington lies within the borough of Worthing and lies mostly in the Durrington ward.
 Neighbouring West Durrington forms Castle ward.

 Each ward has two councillors which represent their area on Worthing Borough Council.
 For elections to West Sussex County Council most of the area is represented by the Durrington & Salvington electoral division.
 The area is represented at Westminster by the Worthing West constituency.

 Until the 16th century when it became a parish in its own right, Durrington formed part of the parish of West Tarring.
 The parish of Durrington was enlarged in 1902 to include parts of the parishes of Tarring and Broadwater, including Salvington.
-Durrington became part of the borough of Worthing in 1929.
+On 1 April 1929 the parish was abolished and merged with Worthing and Durrington became part of the borough of Worthing.
+In 1921 the parish had a population of 1182.